SyntaxErrorGoblin/plo-equity-calcuator/README.md

 Extend equity computations beyond pre‑flop by allowing users to specify flop from each street

 **Benefits:**
-- Turns the tool into a comprehensive study partner for in‑depth scenario analysis.
 - Enables exploration of texture‑specific equities and range vs. range outcomes post‑flop.

 **Considerations:**